ashitha/angularjs-in-hcp/README.md

 # AngularJS Sample

 ##What is it?
-This ia a sample application developed on the SAP HANA Cloud Platform using third party frameworks like AngularJS and Bootstrap for UI development.
+This ia a sample application developed on the SAP HANA Cloud Platform using frameworks like AngularJS and Bootstrap for UI development.
 The application displays a list of invoices coming from the sample Northwind OData services.

 ## How to run it?